sezzle/static-widgets/checkout-button-setup.md

 Copy the code from the following repository file and paste it into this new file, then click Save:<br/>
 https://gitlab.sezzle.com/sezzle/static-widgets/-/tree/dev/src/sezzle-static-checkout.js

-* Note: If bundle.js/awesome-sezzle.js file name or type is changed in Assets folder, it needs to be updated during the next step

-Place the following lines of code within the sections/cart-template.liquid or templates/cart.liquid file where the Sezzle checkout button should appear, then click Save
+Place the following lines of code within the sections/cart-template.liquid or templates/cart.liquid file where the Sezzle checkout button should appear (after the Shopify checkout button), then click Save

 ```
 <sezzle-button></sezzle-button>